Jan Sten: Opposition and execution

 It can be assumed that Jan Sten privately sided with Nikolai Bukharin in his opposition to the campaign to force the Soviet Union's rural population onto collective farms.
 Although he did not express his opposition openly, he was dismissed from his posts in 1930.
 He then joined the conspiratorial group led by Martemyan Ryutin who plotted to remove Stalin from office, and was openly calling for "the liquidation of Stalin and his clique".
 He was also a member of a secret oppositional group which included Sergey Syrtsov and Vissaron Lominadze, this group later joined a larger oppositional bloc which was dissolved in early 1933.
 He was arrested in October 1932, held for two months in Butyrka prison, then deported to Akmolinsk, in Kazakhstan.
 He was permitted to return to Moscow in 1934, after making an admission of error, and was employed on the Great Soviet Encyclopedia.
 He was re-arrested on 3 August 1936, and during the first of the Moscow Show Trials on 20 August, the lead defendant, Grigory Zinoviev named him as one of the conspirators who had been plotting against Stalin.
 He was shot on 20 June 1937.

 Personality

 Bukharin's widow, Anna Larina, described Sten as "an independent-minded party man who always looked down on Stalin from a position of superior intellect" adding "There was something majestic in the proud bearing of this Latvian with his expressive, intelligent face, Socratic brow, and shock of white hair."

-Jan Sten was posthumously rehabilitated in August 1988.
+Jan Sten was posthumously rehabilitated in August 1988 during the Perestroika.